ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 -   Component Name: `nimble-wafer-map`
 -   Props/Attrs:
-    -   `dice[]` - this represents the input data, which fills the wafer map with content.\
+    -   `dies` - this represents the input data, represents an array of WaferMapDie, which fills the wafer map with content.\
-        The **die** object contains the following attributes:
+        The **WaferMapDie** object contains the following attributes:
         -   x: integer
         -   y: integer
-        -   value: float
+        -   data: string | number
     -   `waferQuadrant` - represents the orientation of the dies on the wafer map (the layout of the values on the dies).
 It can be represented by a const(as suggested [here](https://github.com/ni/nimble/blob/12a84ea7ad9103ab848aa2cd9f724e8853751a10/packages/nimble-components/docs/coding-conventions.md#use-const-objects-instead-of-typescript-enums)) with the following values:
     -   topLeft - ![Top Left Quadrant](./Resources/top_left.png)
     -   bottomLeft - ![Bottom Left Quadrant](./Resources/bottom_left.png)